jeffbrennan/covid_redux/readme.md

 ## Goals

 - Transition all csv/xlsx output to database tables
-- Transition manual diagnostic checking & etl to airflow
+- Transition manual diagnostic checking & etl to dbt+dagster
 - Only clean and write updates for newest data

 ## Tools